FadyMattar/FadyMattar/README.md

 ## 📫 Get In Touch

 - You can reach me through the contact information provided on my **CV**.
+- Or my linkedIn: www.linkedin.com/in/fady-mattar

 ---
 <p align="center">